TonyPhipps/SIEM/Tactics/Commandline-Activity.md

   - "nishang" with Get-LsaSecret
   - "-stream" to interact with an alternate data stream

+- presentationhost.exe
+  - "http" to download a remote file (T1105)

+- print.exe
+  - "/d:" to copy or hide something inside an alternate data stream (T1564.004, T1105)

+- psr.exe
+  - "/gui 0" to record the user's screen without creating a GUI (T1113)

+- rasautou.exe
+  - "-d" AND "-p" to load a target DLL and execute an export (T1218)

+- rdrleakdiag.exe
+  - "/p" to dump a process (T1003)

 - reg.exe
   - "add" to add registry objects
-  - "export" to export registry objects
+  - "export" to export registry objects (T1564.004)
+  - "save" to dump hives (T1003.002)

 - regasm.exe
-  - "/u"  to proxy execution of code
+  - ".dll" to load target DLL (T1218.009)

 - regedit.exe
   - "/s" to silently import .reg files
   - "/e" to export registry objects

+- register-cimprovider.exe
+  - ".dll" to load a dll (T1218)

+- regsvcs.exe
+  - ".dll" to load a dll (T1218.009)

 - regsvr32.exe
-  - "/i" to execute a .dll file in userspace
-  - "/i" AND "http" to execute a .dll file from Internet
+    - "/i" AND "scrobj.dll" to execute a .SCT file with scrobj.dll (T1218.010)

 - rundll32.exe
-  - "javascript"
+  - "javascript" to execute javascript code (T1218.011)
-  - "http"
-  - execution of .dll file in userspace
+  - ".dll" AND "\users\" to execute a .dll file in userspace (T1218.011)
-  - execution of .dll file from Internet
+  - ".dll" AND "http" to execute a .dll file from the Internet (T1218.011)

+- runonce.exe
+  - "/AlternateShellStartup" to execute a Run Once Task preconfigured in registry (T1218)

+- runscripthelper.exe
+  - "surfacecheck" to execute a PowerShell script with an arbitrary name and extension (T1218)

 - sc.exe
-  - "create"
+  - "create" AND "start" to create and run a service (T1564.004)
+  - "config" AND "start" to modify and run a service (T1564.004)

 - schtasks.exe
-  - "create"
+  - "create" to creat a new scheduled task (T1053.005)

+- scriptrunner.exe
+  - "appvscript" to execute a binary (T1202)

 - shadowcopy
   - "delete" (T1059, T1490)